php-earth/group-description/CODE_OF_CONDUCT.md

 # Code of conduct

-This project is part of [PHP.earth](https://php.earth) group which follows the [code of conduct](https://coc.php.earth) to make the best efforts to guarantee a welcoming, safe, inclusive, and harassment-free environment.
+This project is part of the [PHP.earth](https://php.earth) group which follows a [code of conduct](https://coc.php.earth) to guarantee a welcoming, safe, inclusive, and harassment-free environment for anyone.